-Today marks 13 years since the day every American will always remember.
+Today marks the tragedy at the World Trade Center on September 11th – the day every American will always remember.

 On September 11th, 2001, the United States was brought down on its knees in mourning.